New figures show the effect Brexit is having on NHS recruitment with worse yet to come unless the government take real action.

 They need a clear guarantee that they will be able to continue to live and work in the UK, not just in the near future, but in the long term.
 Their security, and the capacity to deliver decent health and social care services, depend on it.

 Dr Onkar Sahota is a Labour member on the London Assembly.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.